 Even if it’s a long way away, figure out your end goal and keep that in mind as you move forward.
 Use this as your motivation.
-Envision how good it’s going to feel once you two achieve your goals apart and then finally reunite!
+Think how good it’s going to feel once you two have weathered this tough time and can finally reunite!

 Talk about this time with your partner and tell him or her how excited and happy you’ll feel once this moment comes.

 It’s pretty cliché, right?
-And it goes without saying, sure, but during my time as a relationship counselor, I’ve seen couples say they trust each other, but fail to actually put that trust into practice.
+But during my time as a relationship counsellor, I’ve seen couples say they trust each other who fail to actually put that trust into practice.

 Okay, first I have to say it’s natural to feel jealous.
 It’s okay to feel possessive.
 I’m possessive over my cat and my laptop computer!